jspm/jspm.org/docs/guide.md

 </script>
 ```

-Running `jspm run serve` (which we [set up above](#http-server-bin-script), or any other local server), we can load this page to see the expected results in the browser console.
+Running `jspm run serve` ([set up previously](#http-server-bin-script), or using any alternative local server), load the page to see the expected logs in the browser console.

-> It is also possible to copy-paste the import map above directly into a `<script type="importmap">{...}</script>` tag in the HTML page, but this workflow is provided to avoid any unnecessary manual steps during the development process.
+> It is also possible to copy-paste the import map above directly into a `<script type="importmap">{...}</script>` tag in the HTML page, but the workflow shown here is designed to avoid any unnecessary manual steps during the development process.

 _Have a look at the network tab when loading the page.
-We are loading 100s of ES modules converted from Node.js semantics to work natively in the browser with only a import map and no build step._
+Hundreds of ES modules are being loaded that were converted from Node.js semantics to work natively in the browser with only a import map and no build step._

 **Note:** This is a development-only workflow, and optimizations are still needed in production, at least while the majority of installed packages are not themselves optimized for delivery.

 ## Shimming Import Maps in all Browsers

-If not running Chrome, the above workflow won't work at all.
-Instead, we can support import maps in all browsers with the shim provided by [es-module-shims](http://npmjs.org/package/es-module-shims).
+If not running Chrome, the above workflow won't work.
+But we can still support import maps in all modern browsers with the shim provided by [es-module-shims](http://npmjs.org/package/es-module-shims).

 ```
 jspm install es-module-shims --dev
 ```

-To find out where es-module-shims is located, we can use `jspm resolve`:
+To find out where es-module-shims is located use `jspm resolve`:

 ```
 jspm resolve es-module-shims --relative